AaltoSciComp/scicomp-docs/aalto/git.rst

 Extra instructions for Aalto Gitlab
 -----------------------------------

+Always login with HAKA wherever you see the button.
+To use your Aalto account otherwise, use ``username@aalto.fi`` and your Aalto password (for example, use this with ``https`` pushing and pulling).
+But, you really should try to configure ssh keys for pushing and pulling.

-If you need to share with an outside collaborator, this is supported.
+If you need to share with an **outside collaborator**, this is supported.
 These outside partners can access repositories shared with them, but not make new ones.
 They will get a special gitlab username/password, and should use that with the normal gitlab login boxes.

-For public projects where you want to build a community, you can also consider Github.
-There's nothing wrong with having both for your group, just make sure people know about it.
+For **public projects** where you want to build a community, you can also consider Github.
+There's nothing wrong with having both sites for your group, just make sure people know about both.
+Gitlab can have public projects, and Github can also have group organizations.

-**NOTE!** If your work contract type changes (e.g. staff -> visitor), the Aalto Version blocks the access as a security measure.
-Please contact Aalto ITS Servicedesk <servicedesk@aalto.fi> to fix the problem with your account or warn them in advance so that you can continue using Aalto Version control.
+**NOTE!** If your work contract type changes (e.g. staff -> visitor, student->employee, different department), the Aalto Version blocks the access as a "security" measure.
+Please contact Aalto ITS Servicedesk <servicedesk@aalto.fi> to unblock you.
+This is annoying, but can't be fixed yet.

 Recommendations